 If you’re here for Shakespeare, you’ve come to the right place!
 My name is Erin Weinberg: I study Shakespeare’s plays for a living, and I love it!
-Lately, the term “Bardolatry” has taken on negative resonances, of those who glorify Shakespeare to excess.
-I want this blog to be a place where I take back what it means to be a Bardolator, showing what a joy it can be to study Shakespeare.
+In the past, the term “Bardolatry” has taken on negative resonances, of those who glorify Shakespeare to excess, without taking the time to find good reason for it.
+I want this blog to be a place where I take back what it means to be a Bardolator, showing what a joy it can be to study Shakespeare’s works in depth.

 nb- I am in no way affiliated with the Bardolator of Blogspot, circa 2008.
 All ideas that I share are my own!